 Wondering how you can help your community during this unprecedented time?
-Natalist’s CEO shares some simple ideas for how you can lend a helping hand.
+Natalist’s Founder shares some simple ideas for how you can lend a helping hand.

 Coronavirus is quickly upending the lives of Americans, and anyone who has time or money or expertise to help others right now is greatly needed.
 It can be overwhelming to process the magnitude of this global pandemic, and many of us are experiencing mental health impacts due to the fear and uncertainty.